-How and how often you communicate with members of your organization has a direct impact on things like employee morale and retention, and knowledge and adoption of important policies and procedures.
+How and how often you communicate with members of your organization has a direct impact on things like employee morale and retention as well as knowledge and adoption of important policies and procedures.
 Unfortunately, memos and emails often sit unopened.
 Enter Yammer.

 If you’re looking for a better way to connect with employees and engage people across your organization, Yammer may be the solution to all your problems.
 Yammer — a Microsoft product — is best defined as an enterprise social networking service used for private communication within organizations.
-Because most people today are used to social media, Yammer provides an easy way to expand your communication reach across your entire organization.
+With most people used to interacting on social media, using Yammer for internal communications provides an easy way to expand your reach across the entire organization.

 When it comes to internal communication, a better question may be “what can’t you do with Yammer?”
 In an overall sense, Yammer is used to communicate with members of your organization, such as by:

 - Sending and receiving messages to and from colleagues

 - Creating and joining communities such as project-based workgroups

 Adding to the power of Yammer is its easy-to-use, streamlined interface.
 This allows anyone to start using Yammer effectively without a steep learning curve.
 Because it feels more like using a social media platform than work, it’s a great tool for fostering engagement.